 Anyone who knows the band know they've got a gross/dark/disturbing streak (Scum , anyone?) so it'll come as no surprise that to celebrate this All Hallow's Eve eve, they called on us to help share their fourth and most deadly music video yet, Cracker Drool.
 Directed by Paraic and Michael Morrisey, the girls strapped a camera to the front of a nice old car and drove deep through the woods.
 Where are they off to?
 Well, if our now memories are to be believed, this particular country road trip will likely end with the disposal of a body... but there's only one way to find out.

 If you still have no plans for the 31st, you'll find Goat Girl at The Windmill in Brixton (duh) playing the annual Halloween Ghostfest alongside all manner of freaks.
 Trusting their taste in all things horrific, to get you in the mood we asked the goats to give us some last minute scary movie recommendations for the big day.

 "It's such a relatable fear.
 And Killer Klowns From Outer Space, cos what more could you want?"

 Lottie: The Shining

-"The Shining remains one of my all time favorites, although I'm not quite sure if it constitutes "horror" in the classic sense, it's more of a psychological torment.
-I love all the subliminal messages incorporated and the nonsensical elements which I think is the creepiest part of it for me, you leave the film over-thinking and analyzing everything you've just seen.
+"The Shining remains one of my all time favourites, although I'm not quite sure if it constitutes 'horror' in the classic sense, it's more of a psychological torment.
+I love all the subliminal messages incorporated and the nonsensical elements which I think is the creepiest part of it for me, you leave the film over-thinking and analysing everything you've just seen.
 The cinematography is also what I love about this film.
-It's all so beautifully shot with striking color schemes and set designs."
+It's all so beautifully shot with striking colour schemes and set designs."

 Naima: Don't Look Now